 You went to law school and worked hard for years to get this job and are leaving because you do not like your current assignment?
 You do realize how this is going to look to other employers, right?

-Perhaps the dumbest move by an attorney I ever saw was by an attorney who miraculously got a job with one of the largest and most prestigious law firms in the Bay Area after having been unemployed for over a year.
-During his interviews, he expressed to the partners in the firm that he was most interested in white collar litigation, but that he would also be happy doing general commercial litigation.
+Perhaps the dumbest move by an attorney I ever saw was by one who miraculously got a job with one of the largest and most prestigious law firms in the Bay Area after having been unemployed for over a year.
+During his interviews, he expressed to the partners in the firm that he was most interested in white-collar litigation but that he would also be happy doing general commercial litigation.
 He was hired to do litigation.

-Unfortunately, the firm did not have any white collar litigation work when he started.
-Nevertheless, they started trying to give him all sorts of commercial litigation assignments, but he refused them all on the grounds that he only wanted to do white collar litigation.
+Unfortunately, the firm did not have any white-collar litigation work when he started.
+Nevertheless, it started trying to give him all sorts of commercial litigation assignments, but he refused them all on the grounds that he only wanted to do white-collar litigation.